MarkhamLee/internet-and-iot-data-platform/etl_pipelines/README.md

 This command will set the parent folder with the common libraries as the "Docker build context", which will allow you to copy all the required files into your image.

+### Testing
-Note on testing, the testing process was:
+* The testing process was:
     * Just running the python scripts locally
-* Building the images and then via K8s cron jobs and/or via Portainer
+    * Building the images and then running them as K8s cron jobs and/or via Portainer

 Once the above was fine, I would then deploy them with one or more orchestration tools.